David Spade Says ‘I Still Love’ Heather Locklear Despite Her Troubles With The Law

 Spade also revealed in that the former Melrose Place star contacted him after his sister-in-law Kate Spade’s sudden death on June 5 at the age of 55.

-“She checked in on me with Katie, and all that stuff,” Spade told Cohen,
+“She checked in on me with Katie, and all that stuff,” Spade told Cohen.

 “Katie was a sweetheart, too, so Heather I think might have met her in the old days. … I mean, what can you do other than just say hello and check in and say, ‘If you ever want to say hi, or talk, or anything.’
 That’s what people did to me with Katie, and there’s something nice about … People are just out there.
 It’s just sort of a friendly gesture,” he commented.

-Heather Locklear was hospitalized on June 25 for a possible overdose, just hours after she was arrested for two counts of misdemeanor battery on a police officer and emergency personnel.
+Heather Locklear was hospitalized on June 25 for a possible overdose just hours after she was arrested for two counts of misdemeanor battery on a police officer and emergency personnel.

 Police told People Magazine that the actress was allegedly “extremely intoxicated” and “arguing with friends and family” when they arrived.
 Hours after she was released from police custody, Locklear was hospitalized for a possible overdose.